emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player (first player). ✔️
 1. Has built in watch parties (pstream), streams are synced, controllable by both watchers. ✔️

 ***
-## Beech
-### Score: 20/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, beech player) sources if they fail. ✔️
-1. Site does have episode auto-next on its non-embed beech player. ✔️
-1. UI is nice, feels modern, search shows results as you type. ✔️
-1. Site has watch lists + favorites, and they can be synced across devices. ✔️
-1. Site has sorting, and when you login + rate items it'll give you recs based on those. ✔️
-1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (beech player). ✔️
-1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

-***
-## CinemaOS
-### Score: 20/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. UI is very nice, feels very modern and has lots of features. ✔️
-1. Site has watch lists and you can login to sync them across devices. ✔️
-1. Has a solid AI recommendation bot, collections, and good sorting options. ✔️
-1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (third player). ✔️
-1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

-***
 ## Flixer / Hexa